gravitystorm/snapshot-server/README.md

 osmosis --read-xml --write-pgsql
 ```

-After the data is loaded, you need to create a new project, and import the data from the staging tables into the main tables.
+After the data is loaded, you need to create a new project, and transfer the data from the staging tables into the main tables.

 ```
 rails console
-project = Project.find(:last)
+project = Project.last
-project.import
+project.transfer
 ```

 This can take a minute or two, depending on the size of your dataset.
 You can clear out the staging tables with `project.truncate_staging_tables`.